cblanke2/AftermathBlameAssigner/README.md

 * Remove the installation → `sudo rm -rf /opt/AftermathBlameAssigner`
 * Remove the log if desired → `sudo rm /var/log/aftermath_blame_assigner.log`
 * If pip3 was installed, remove any uneeded pip3 packages
-    * Run `sudo pip3 list --not-required`' to list pip3 packages nothing depends on
+    * Run `sudo pip3 list --not-required` to list pip3 packages nothing depends on
     * Then run `sudo pip3 uninstall -y <package-names>` to remove it
 * Remove any unneeded dependencies (this varies by OS)